Jim Greenwood (American politician)

-James Charles Greenwood (born May 4, 1951) is an American politician in the Republican Party.
+James Charles Greenwood (born May 4, 1951) is an American politician.
 He represented Pennsylvania's Eighth Congressional District for six terms in the United States House of Representatives.
+He is a member of the Republican Party, and was a member of its moderate wing.

 Greenwood became president and CEO of the Biotechnology Innovation Organization (BIO) in 2004.

 Personal life

 Greenwood was born in Philadelphia, Pennsylvania, and grew up in Holland, Pennsylvania.
 He graduated from Dickinson College with a B.A. in sociology in 1973, served as an aide to state representative John S. Renninger and as a houseparent for children with intellectual disabilities and emotional disorders.
 From 1977 until 1980, he was a caseworker for the Bucks County Children and Youth Social Service Agency, working with abused and neglected children.

 He and his wife, Tina, have four children.